Deepaksingh-2002/no-name/README.md

 # no-name
-this is my first repository and starting to learn new things from the github. author deepak singh
+this is my first repository and starting to learn new things from the github.author deepak singh